igorkll/custom-debian-initramfs-init/README.md

 # custom-debian-initramfs-init
 custom /init script for initramfs in debian, adding several useful parameters to the cmdline of the kernel
 the parameters added here make the most sense for embedded devices
+it also allows you to mount rootfs from *.img (loop), including from real rootfs
 Attention!
 I have NO guarantee that this will go down to your system and won't break it.
 I warned you, I'm not responsible for anything

 ## kernel parameters